-Dr. Chheng is originally from Holland, Michigan.
-She completed her Bachelor of Science degree in Biomedical Laboratory Science at Michigan State University followed by her Doctor of Pharmacy degree at the Ohio State University.
-Her professional interests include oncology and ambulatory care.
-Dr. Chheng’s major research project this year involves identifying chronic myeloid leukemia patients who are eligible for treatment-free remission and evaluating their decisions on treatment-free remission versus continuation of therapy.
-Outside of residency, she enjoys cooking and exploring new cuisines, traveling with her family and friends, and participating in Zumba workouts.
+Dr. Migneco is originally from St. Louis, Missouri.
+She completed her Bachelor of Science degree in Biochemistry at Washington University in St. Louis followed by her Doctor of Pharmacy degree at the University of Maryland.
+Her professional interests include oncology and pediatrics.
+Dr. Migneco’s major research project this year invovles analyzing the bleeding and thrombosis risk of heparin use in adult patients on ECMO support.
+Outside of residency, she enjoys going on hikes, indoor and outdoor cycling, and discovering new restaurants in Portland.

 Dr. Choung is originally from Houston, TX.
 He completed his Bachelor of Science degree at the University of Nevada, Las Vegas before moving to Oregon, where he received his Doctor of Pharmacy degree at Oregon State University College of Pharmacy.
 His practice interests include Oncology, Cardiology, and Infectious Disease.
 Dr. Choung’s major research project will review peri-operative antibiotic use in patients receiving pancreaticoduodenectomy with and without stents.
 Outside of residency, he enjoys cooking, reading, trying new foods, watching new tv shows, and training for his upcoming half marathon.